-Area Criteria Stage Qualifications A good undergraduate degree in Sport & Exercise Science, Exercise Physiology, Rehabilitation or equivalent 1 Experience Some experience of planning, progressing and prioritising work 1 Some experience of planning and undertaking a research project 1 Skills and abilities In depth knowledge of the relevant academic area 1,3 The ability to pursue a substantial independent research project over a sustained period (required for PhD registration) 1,3 The ability to foster positive relationships with staff and students 1,3 The ability to communicate clearly, both verbally and in writing 1,2,3 The ability to think quickly and to respond to technical/theoretical questions about the relevant academic area 3 The ability to actively listen, giving full attention to what other people are saying, taking time to understand the points being made and asking appropriate questions to aid understanding 3 Strong IT skills 1,3 The ability to develop a high level of skill in the prioritisation of a complex workload 1,3 Training A willingness to undertake all necessary training 1,3 Other Commitment to equal opportunities, health and safety 1,3 Shortlisted applicants will be asked to apply for a PhD in the School.
-To progress to offer, they must be accepted onto a programme of study.
+Area Criteria Stage Qualifications A good undergraduate degree in a related subject.
+1 Experience Some experience of planning, progressing and prioritising work 1 Some experience of planning and undertaking a research project 1 Skills and abilities In depth knowledge of the relevant academic area 1,3 The ability to pursue a substantial independent research project over a sustained period (required for PhD registration) 1,3 The ability to foster positive relationships with staff and students 1,3 The ability to communicate clearly, both verbally and in writing 1,2,3 The ability to think quickly and to respond to technical/theoretical questions about the relevant academic area 3 The ability to actively listen, giving full attention to what other people are saying, taking time to understand the points being made and asking appropriate questions to aid understanding 3 Strong IT skills 1,3 The ability to develop a high level of skill in the prioritisation of a complex workload 1,3 Training A willingness to undertake all necessary training 1,3 Other Commitment to observing the University's Equity, Diversity and Inclusion, and Health & Safety policies at all times 1,3 The successful applicant must have also applied for and received a PhD offer from the School of Sport, Exercise & Health Sciences.
+Shortlisted applicants will be invited to submit an application once they have been invited to interview.
 1,3